eseidel/space_traders/packages/space_traders_api/doc/SystemsApi.md

 List Systems

-Return a list of all systems.
+Return a paginated list of all systems.

 ### Example
 ```dart